After Pentagon Ends Contract, Top-Secret Scientists' Group Vows To Carry On

 Updated at 5:30 p.m.
 ET

-A secretive group of scientists who advise the government on everything from spy satellites to nuclear weapons is scrambling to find a sponsor after the Pentagon abruptly ended its contract late last month.
+A secretive group of scientists who advise the U.S. government on everything from spy satellites to nuclear weapons is scrambling to find a sponsor after the Defense Department abruptly ended its contract late last month.

 The group, known as the Jasons, will run out of money at the end of April.
-The Department of Defense says that the group's advice is no longer needed, but independent experts say it's never been more relevant, and worry the department is throwing away a valuable resource.
+The Pentagon says that the group's advice is no longer needed, but independent experts say it has never been more relevant and they worry the department is throwing away a valuable resource.

-Russell Hemley, the head of the Jasons, says that other government agencies still want advice, and the Jasons are determined to give it.
+Russell Hemley, the head of the Jasons, says that other government agencies still want advice and that the Jasons are determined to give it.

 There are about 60 members of the Jasons.
 By day, they're normal academics, working at colleges, universities and private industry.
 But each summer, they come together to study tough problems for the military, intelligence agencies, and other parts of the government.